Lapin0t/phd-manuscript/main/02_games.typ

 === Strong Bisimilarity

-#peio[intro nulle, citer @Levy11]
+#peio[intro nulle, citer @Levy11] Equipped with this new construction of
-Equipped with this new construction of coinductive fixpoints we will apply them, in the complete lattice of relations.
+coinductive fixpoints we will apply them, in the complete lattice of relations.
 Bisimilarity (both strong and weak), are typically built on non-indexed automata, which moreover do not have _outputs_.
 As such they consist of a single relation, on such automata.
 As our automata (indexed interaction trees,
-@def-itree) are indexed and moreover have an output, our bisimilarity notions will instead take the form of family-relation transformers.
-More precisely, in this section our goal is, given a family-relation $R^rel.r$ on outputs $R^1, R^2$ of type
+@def-itree) are indexed and moreover have an output, our notions of bisimilarity will instead take the form of indexed relation #tom[je remplace family-relation par indexed relation, vu que family relation est défini ci-dessous.] transformers.
+More precisely, in this section, we fix a signature $Sigma cl icont.t th I$, and then, given an indexed relation $R^rel.r$ on outputs $R^1, R^2$, i.e.,

 $ R^rel.r cl forall th {i} -> R^1 th i -> R^2 th i -> base.Prop, $

-to capture strong bisimilarity as
+we define strong bisimilarity as a family-relation

 $ - iteq(R^rel.r) - cl
   forall th {i} -> itree.t_Sigma th R^1 th i
                 -> itree.t_Sigma th R^2 th i
                 -> base.Prop. $

-We start with some preliminary notations for our indexed relations.
+We start with some preliminary notation for our indexed relations.

 #definition[Family Relation][
   Given $I cl base.Set$ and two families $X, Y cl I -> base.Set$, the set of